Blankety Blanks (Australian game show): Running gags

 Many questions were quotations of a fictional character named Cyril, and would begin "Cyril said..." with the quotation recited by Kennedy in a stereotypical gay male voice (Cyril was Kennedy's middle name).
 Another recurring character in the questions was Dumb Dora – a joke borrowed from Match Game.
 A recurring comedy skit between Kennedy and Gray involved discussion about a man named "Dick", leading to "Did Dick?", "Dick did!" exchanges between Kennedy and Ugly Dave Gray.

-Kennedy's risque brand of humour often nudged the boundaries of contemporary Australian broadcasting standards.
+Kennedy's risqué brand of humour often nudged the boundaries of contemporary Australian broadcasting standards.
 Peter Hough was the crew member behind the show's sets pulling the lever that uncovered the correct answers on the board.
-In one running gag he was dubbed "Peter the Phantom Puller" by Kennedy.
+During the second episode he was dubbed "Peter the Phantom Puller" by Kennedy.
 To reveal each answer in turn, Kennedy would call out "Peter could you have a pull", "Pull it Peter!", etc.

 In one episode Kennedy came on with a prepared list of "rude" words which were deemed acceptable to be spoken on-air.
-Throughout the episode, he would suddenly launch into a chant of "wee poo bum, wee poo bum!"
+Throughout the episode, he would suddenly launch into a chant of "wee poo bum, wee poo bum!".